ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/member.md

 [TOC]

-Relationships are an extremely powerful tool that allow you to connect Entries in one Channel to those in another one, or even to other entries in the same channel.
+Members fieldtype is the tool that allow you to connect Members to Channel Entries.
 This ability allows you to store very complex content in your Channel entries.

-This fieldtype is currently only limited to Channels.
+For example, you could create a Channel called "Articles" and then create a Channel Field called "Authors" that is a Members fieldtype.
+You could then associate one or more Members with each Article entry.
+This would allow you to display the author's name, bio, photo, etc. on the Article page.

 ![members field](_images/field_members.png)